 Uses of A Life Insurance Death Benefit

-In addition to covering final expenses, life insurance policies can provide financial security to the beneficiaries.
+In addition to covering final expenses, life insurance policies can provide a degree of financial security to the beneficiaries.

-According to the National Funeral Directors Association , the national median cost of a funeral with viewing and burial for the calendar year 2019 was $7,640.
-When including a vault, the median average price goes up to $9,135.
+According to the National Funeral Directors Association, the national median cost of a funeral with viewing and burial for the calendar year 2021 was $7,848.
+When you factor in the cost of a vault, the median average price goes up to $9,420.